Average Home Insurance Cost in Hawaii (2026)

 Our calculations use a standard homeowner profile: $250,000 dwelling coverage, $125,000 personal property coverage, $200,000 liability coverage and a $1,000 deductible.
 The analysis assumes a home built in 2000 with frame construction, a composition roof and no claims filed in the past five years.

-We isolated each factor's impact by changing one variable while keeping all others identical.
-For example, when testing how construction year affects rates, we compared homes built in 1980, 2000 and 2020 with otherwise identical coverage and characteristics.
+Each factor's impact was isolated by changing one variable while keeping all others identical.
+To test how construction year affects rates, MoneyGeek compared homes built in 1980, 2000 and 2020 with otherwise identical coverage and characteristics.

-Your actual premiums will differ based on your home's specific features, location, coverage choices, claims history, credit score and chosen insurer.
-The rate differences shown here demonstrate how much individual factors can influence your final premium when shopping for Hawaii home insurance.
+Your actual premium will differ based on your home's specific features, location, coverage choices, claims history, credit score and chosen insurer.
+The differences shown here reflect how much individual factors can move your final rate.

 About Mark Fitzpatrick